 A remortgage isn’t the only option if you just want to release cash from your property.

 It is worth weighing up the costs and benefits of getting a personal loan or remortgage.
 There is usually a choice of repaying a personal loan over 1, 2 or 5 years, whereas a mortgage is worked out over a longer period, often for up to 30 years or more.
-This makes paying off a remortgage cheaper over the long term, but the process of getting a personal loan is slightly less tricky.
+This makes paying off a remortgage cheaper based on the monthly payments you will be committed to making, but the process of getting a personal loan is slightly less tricky.

-Lenders will typically use your credit report and will ask some questions about your income and expenditure but there won’t be the same scrutiny as with a mortgage application.
+Lenders will typically use your credit report and will ask some questions about your income and expenditure but there may not be the same scrutiny as with a mortgage application.

 The application process for a personal loan can also be faster.
 Much of it is done online so often decisions can be made online in minutes and you could receive the funds within a few days.
 In comparison, a mortgage interview can take around 2 hours and then you may have to wait around a month while the lender processes the application through its compliance department and values your property before coming back with an offer.